-Ten Easy Ways to Live a Happier and Healthier Life - Guest Post on Best Kept Self
+10 Easy Ways to Live a Happier and Healthier Life

-So many of us are looking for the magic bullet, that one thing that will make our lives better and will make us healthier.
-But, the difference between you and your former self and your future self is not that one big thing, they are the things you choose to do every day that get you to where you want to go.
+So many of us are looking for the magic bullet, that one thing that will make our lives better and our bodies healthier.
+But, the difference between you and your former self and your future self is not that one big thing.
+It is the things you choose to do every day that get you to where you want to go.
 They aren’t the sexy, exciting things, they are the boring everyday things.
 They’re the things that are just as easy to do as they are not to do.
 But, I promise, if you focus on these small day to day things, your life will change.
-Not by tomorrow, not by next week, probably not even by next month, but if you do these things day in and day out, think of how amazing your life will be in a year, or 5 years or even 20 years.
+Not by tomorrow, not by next week, probably not even by next month, but if you do these things day in and day out, think of how amazing your life will be in a year, 5 years or even 20 years.

 Make real food a priority.
 Will it take more time to make food from scratch then driving through your favorite fast food place?
 Yes, it will.
 But if you truly commit to fueling yourself with real, whole foods you will function so much better.

 Sleep is the best cure you can get for the least amount of money.
 You will die faster without sleep than you will without food.
 Aim for 7 to 9 hours of sleep a night.
 Stress less about falling asleep and simply work to be in bed for that amount of time.
 If you have a hard time falling asleep, avoid electronics for at least one hour before bed, make sure your room is free of electronics or put your phone on airplane mode and sleep in a dark, cool room.